 “Because they’re fit, strong and supple, they’re using similar jumping muscles, so you don’t have to bore them to death with jumping,” she said.
 “From this kind of work, they’re fitter, stronger and sounder by proper riding followed up with good vet work.

-Kursinski’s demonstration of classical riding is becoming more rare in today’s hunter and jumper world according to Morris.
+Kursinski’s demonstration of classical riding is becoming rarer in today’s hunter and jumper world according to Morris.

 “Unfortunately the world is getting quicker and quicker and lots of activity and less and less accomplishment when it comes to real riding, real horse care, real stable management, real understanding of the structure of the horse,” he said.